-The CPRA work started in 2014 with a pilot phase, followed by the second phase in 2016–2017.
-This work has been developed in order to provide a new form of individualised country information.
+The CPRA work has been developed to provide a form of individualised country information.
 This provides countries with a reflection on their current policy frameworks for inclusive education.
 It also offers them recommendations for priorities to be addressed that are specific to their country.

 Activities and outputs

-The CPRA methodology has developed via an iterative process involving Agency staff members and policy-makers from the eight participating countries.
+The CPRA methodology was initially developed via an iterative process involving Agency staff members and policy-makers from eight countries: France, Italy, Lithuania, Malta, Norway, Portugal, United Kingdom (England) and United Kingdom (Scotland).
+They participated in a piloting phase of the work running throughout 2015/16.

-The first results of the policy analysis work with countries can be downloaded from the links below:
+The main results of the policy analysis work with countries are available from the links below: